kawaremu/kawaremu/README.md

 ## I'm a Computer Vision Engineer and Software Developer! 👓

-- 🌱 I’m currently learning a bit of  everything 💘
+- 🌱 I’m currently learning a bit of  everything.
-- 📉 I’m a Machine Learning enthusiast
+- 📉 I’m a Machine Learning enthusiast.
-- 🥅 2022 Goals: Learn more about Web Development
+- 🥅 2023 Goals: Become a Full Stack Engineer.
 - ⚡ Fun fact: I love to draw, learn japanese and play piano

 ### Connect with me: